RalphHightower/blog/_posts/2025/01/2025-01-05-TrumpWrongPardonJan6Criminals.md

 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: 'Trump Is Not the #LawAndOrder President!"
+title: "Trump Is Not the #LawAndOrder President!"
 ---